mani9kanta3/Smart-health-care-using-industry-4.0/README.md

-# 🏔️Terrain Classification and Identification for Autonomous Vehicles
+# 🏔️ Terrain Classification and Identification for Autonomous Vehicles 🏔️

 This project focuses on enhancing the safety and adaptability of autonomous vehicles by enabling reliable identification and classification of off-road terrains.
 By leveraging the YOLOv8 instance segmentation model, the project achieves accurate terrain detection, supporting autonomous vehicles in making informed navigation decisions.